 However it is free to use and with a bit of elbow grease you can make a pretty good link prospecting sheet.

 I use Inspyder Backlink Monitor to monitor all of my tiered link building campaigns.
 It is also a great tool to look up bulk data on backlinks.

 Just paste the list of links, hit go and it will check if they are still live, if they are indexed, what PR they have and a bunch of other things.

 You can also export data in a range of formats making it easy to filter out the best links.

 Method 5 – SEO Spyglass

 SEO Spyglass is not just a backlink checker, it is also a complete backlink analysis tool.

 You can paste in a list of URL’s and it will first retrieve all of the backlinks for each URL.

-You can then go a step further and get it to do a deeper analysis on each backlink to determine the quality of each of them.
+You can then go a step further and get it to do a deeper competitor backlink analysis to determine the quality of each of them.

 If you have found backlinks from other tools it is easy to import those as well.
-SEO Spyglass doubles up as a great link finder and analyser in one!
+SEO Spyglass is great for competitor backlink analysis and doubles up as a great link finder too!